Best Corn Chowder Recipe

 How do I reheat corn chowder?

 Reheat chowder gently on the stove, or in increments of 45 seconds in the microwave.
-Good news…this corn chowder is even better the next day!

-Can I freeze chowder?
+Can I freeze it?

 I don’t recommend freezing cream-based soups, including this chowder.

-How can I thicken the chowder?
+How can I thicken it?

 Add in an extra 1/3 cup of cream.
 If you like it really, really creamy, use less chicken broth.

-More Soup Recipes You’ll Love!
+More Creamy Soup Recipes You’ll Love!

-Best New England Corn Chowder
+Best Corn Chowder Recipe

-Prep Time: 25 minutes
+Prep: 25 minutes

-Cook Time: 35 minutes
+Cook: 35 minutes

-Total Time: 1 hour
+Total: 1 hour

 Servings: 6 medium bowls